YayueHou/Ouput-and-Input/blog/accelerator/Instruction_level_parallelism.md

 ## Pipeline
 Most processors applying pipeline to increase the efficiency of instruction execution by overlaping instructions.
 Each instruction in RISV-V ISA could be finished in 5 cycles.
 A complete execution is described as follow：
-1. Instruction fetch cycle.
+1. Instruction fetch cycle. 取指
 PC is sent to memory and fetch the instruction.
 Update PC+=4.
-2. Instruction decode/register fetch cycle.
+2. Instruction decode/register fetch cycle. 指令译码/读寄存器

 ## References